iQuizV1/pythonapexlinuxcheatbase/README.md

-# pythonapexlinuxcheatbase
+# ApexCheatBase
-a base for a apex cheat.
-Made with python and for linux.
+A Python base for an Apex cheat, made for Linux.

+Uses PyMem for memory manipulation.